tutuf/tutuf.github.io/en.md

 ## With clients
 1. We listen to you to understand what you need.
-1. We estimate roughly the time required to make the software.
+1. We estimate roughly the time required to create a solution to your problem.
 1. We split the work in small iterations during which we implement the negotiated functionality.
-1. We deploy regularly on a staging server so that you can see and try what we've done.
-If you have any remarks, we recover them and deploy again until you're almost completely satisfied.
+1. We deploy regularly on a staging server so that you can see and try what we have done.
+If you have any remarks, we address them and redeploy.
-1. We deploy in production environment.
+1. We deploy to production (that is, servers your customers hit).
 1. Profit!!

 ## With developers